Director: Pete Docter and Rolando Del Carmen

 Release date: 24th July 2015

-Pixar were becoming the kings of animated features.
+Pixar was becoming the kings of animated features.
 Hit after hit, each film better than the last, they seemed like an unstoppable machine.
 Then the success crashed with three films that were more misstep than perfection.
 Brave, which wasn’t terrible but could not be compared to the likes of Up and Wall-E, Cars 2 and Monsters University just didn’t have the same strength as past triumphs.
 So Pixar decided to take a year off from productions in order to sort themselves out.
 Now they are back and they are back with a bang.
 No, a huge, colourful, imaginative explosion.

 Riley is a young girl who is uprooted from her home to move to San Francisco.
 This new world of changing schools, making friends, living in a different place can cause your emotions to conflict.
 Inside Riley’s head is an emotional headquarters where Joy, Sadness, Disgust, Fear and Anger control her memories and whole personality.
 When an accident sends Joy and Sadness deep into the recesses of her head, Riley’s personality starts to change, and the two emotions need to get back quickly before total disaster.